How is the ALAC structured?

 Due to those considerations, the candidates nominated for this position must meet specified criteria and qualifications, and the final candidate is selected a structured process.
 Check out the At-Large Board Director Selection Home to learn more.

 The first ALAC/At-Large selected Director was Sébastien Bachollet, who served on the Board from December 2010 to October 2014.
-The second and the current ALAC/At-Large selected Board Director is Rinalia Abdul Rahim, who assumed the position in October 2014.
+The second, Rinalia Abdul Rahim, served on the Board from October 2014 to November 2017.
+The third and current ALAC/At-Large selected Board Director is León Felipe Sánchez Ambía, who assumed his position on the Board during the ICANN60 AGM in November 2017.